 8I gave you your master’s house and your master’s wives into your bosom, and gave you the house of Israel and of Judah; and if that would have been too little, I would have added to you many more such things.

-9Why have you despised the word of Yahweh to do what is evil in his eyes?
-You have struck Uriah the Hittite with the sword and have taken his wife to be your wife, and have slain him with the sword of the children of Ammon.
+9Why have you shown contempt for the word of Yahweh to do what is evil in his eyes?
+You have struck down Uriah the Hittite with the sword and have taken his wife to be your wife, and have slain him with the sword of the children of Ammon.

 10Now therefore the sword will never depart from your house, because you have despised me and have taken the wife of Uriah the Hittite to be your wife.’